chienleow/flowspace-bakery.tar/NOTES.md

 - direct user to "check oven" button first, remove "retrieve" for now
 - "check oven" button will compare the time created_at with the current time, if it is 2 minutes and above, direct user to "retrieve" button

+Solution 2:
+- make changes to def ready? method
+- compare time between created_at and "check oven", maybe use method updated_at?

 3. Feature: As a bakery owner, I should see the oven page update automatically when the cookies are ready Given I have unfinished cookies in an oven
    And I am on the oven page